Why can’t my pet eat what we eat on Christmas Day?

 Treats

 Christmas is a time for extra goodies, there is always food out on the table to snack on and you forget what being hungry feels like.
 While you should always avoid overfeeding your pets, working some extra special Christmas treats into their day as part of the calories they need.
-The Pedigree Christmas Treat Stocking for Dogs comes packed with a variety of different treats that are nutritionally beneficial to your pup.
+Discover our selection of Christmas stockings for dogs which come packed with a variety of different treats that are nutritionally beneficial to your pup.
 Not only do you have Christmas Day sorted but there’s plenty in here to last at least a week!

 Long lasting chews